top of page

 Tainsh has exhibited and held live art performances and events across Australia and overseas.
 She has participated in international residency programs and has been the recipient of an ArtStart grant, among other accolades and awards.
 As an advocate of Art for Change, Tainsh has been invited to present a TEDx talk, webinars, and has sat as a panelist for symposiums.
 Her artistic education includes a 1st Class Honours Degree from RMIT University, and to compliment the social aspects of her practice she studied Arts & Community Engagement at the Victorian College of the Arts.

-I live and practice on the lands of the Gubbi Gubbi people, their sovereignty never ceded.
+I acknowledge that I live and practice on the lands of the Turrbal, Yuggera, and Kabi Kabi peoples, their sovereignty never ceded.
 To all First Nations people, I express my deep respect for your culture, your connection to Country, and your fundamental knowledge of stewarding the land.
-I look forward to the day when that knowledge finds its place in government agenda, and we all live together as respectable custodians on First Nations land.
+I look forward to the day when that knowledge is fully embedded within government agenda, and we all live together as respectable custodians on First Nations land.